 Day number 2 of our Czechia exploration was quite busy for us.
 Once again we started early in the morning and spend most of the day on trains or train stations.
 Train ticket from Prague to small-town Karlstej where the Karlstejn castle is located cost us like 40Kc.
 It took us around 40 minutes to get there.

-We got off on a really small station with one other couple of American tourists.
-I was expecting very few tourists as it was normal workday, but the total lack of people really surprised me.
+We got off at a really small station with one other couple of American tourists.
+I was expecting very few tourists as it was a normal workday, but the total lack of people really surprised me.

 Prepare for a little hike.